Performing Test & Interpretation

 Step 4: Test Readout: Wait for fifteen minutes and read the test results.
 Results are not to be read after twenty minutes.

-To use the Rapcov™ COVID-19 Rapid Test, the device cassette, specimen, and buffer solution are allowed to equilibrate to room temperature.
+To use the RapCov™ COVID-19 Rapid Test, the device cassette, specimen, and buffer solution are allowed to equilibrate to room temperature.
 Fingerstick whole blood specimen (10 μL) is transferred to the center of the sample well.
 After the sample well is free of liquid, two drops of Buffer are then added to the sample well.
 Wait for fifteen minutes and read the test results.
 Results are not to be read after twenty minutes.
-An IgM Positive Result occurs when a pink colored band appears at both the M Test Line (M) and Control Line (C) and indicates that IgM against SARS-CoV-2 is present.
-An IgG Positive Result occurs when a colored band appears at both the G Test Line (G) and Control Line (C) and indicates that IgG against SARS-CoV-2 is present.
-A positive result for IgM and IgG occurs when colored bands occur at both M and G as well as at C. A Negative Result occurs when a colored band appears at C only and indicates that IgM and IgG antibodies against SARS-CoV-2 were not detected.
-An Invalid Result occurs when no colored band occurs at C and the test should be repeated.
+Positive Result occurs when a pink colored band appears at both the IgG Test Line (G) and Control Line (C) and indicates that antibodies against SARS-CoV-2 are present (IgG); and.
+A Negative Result occurs when a colored band appears at Control Line (C) only and indicates that antibodies against SARS-CoV-2 were not detected.
+An Invalid Result occurs when no colored band occurs at Control Line (C) and the test should be repeated.